 The N95 designation means that when subjected to careful testing, the respirator blocks at least 95% of very small (0.3 micron) test particles.

-What machinery does it take to make the masks?
+What machinery does it take to make the medical masks?

 Will you be making other types of PPE, besides these three masks?